BVSc Gateway to Veterinary Science (D108)

 About BVSc Gateway to Veterinary Science

-This course is aimed at students who have the potential to become vets but do not have the academic entry criteria to apply directly to our five-year BVSc Veterinary Science course.
+This course is aimed at students who have the potential to become vets but do not meet the academic entry criteria to apply directly to our five-year BVSc Veterinary Science course.
 It is a widening participation initiative for UK students who fulfil specific criteria.

-The Gateway course will develop your interest in and knowledge and understanding of the basic sciences that underpin veterinary science.
+The Gateway course will develop your interest in, and knowledge and understanding of, the basic sciences that underpin veterinary science.
 It will foster professional behaviours and attitudes.

-- The fundamental principles of chemistry and biochemistry;
+- fundamental principles of chemistry and biochemistry;

-- Clinical professional attributes;
+- clinical professional attributes.